 - Oils and vinegars

 Organizing a food drive can be simple and fun as an effective way to help SOME combat hunger in our community.
 Consider organizing a food drive in your neighborhood or school, place of worship, or workplace.

 Every item collected does make a difference!

-SOME distributes new and gently-used donations of clothing, free of charge, for men, women, and children.
+SOME distributes new and gently-used clothing donations, free of charge, for men, women, and children.
 Clothing should be appropriate for the season in which they are dropped off, should be laundered, and free of tears and/or stains.
 It is a great help to us if men’s, women’s, and children’s items are bagged separately.

 Our greatest need is for men’s clothing and (new) underwear for men and women.